 Charreada is a sport created to keep the rich traditions of hacienda culture.
 As a result, the charreada competition incorporates many of these traditions into the sport.
 There is typically a parade at the outset of the competition.
 The participants parade through the town, showcasing costumes and fine horses.
 Each parade includes a mariachi band which plays the Marcha Zacatecas, which is a traditional song of the Mexican.

 Both the men and women in charreada wear traditional costumes.
 For men, charro clothing represents the garb of ranch hands on the hacienda.
-The men wear a fitted suit.
+The men wear fitted suits.
 The jacket is short and similar to what was worn in the Mexican army under Villa.
 The outfits are usually decorated ornately and are both beautiful and utilitarian.
 The clothing is durable, but also protects any part of the clothing being caught during the rough and tumble of charreada.
 The charros also wear a sort of cowboy boot that is lower towards the heel called a botina, and most wear spurs as well.

 Both men and women wear a wide-brimmed sombrero.
 The sombrero was necessary for the hot lands to protect the ranchers from the sun.
 It is worn in the parade, as well as in most of the charreada events.